Menu of ward

 Location: 2-10-1, Okurayama, Kouhoku-ku, Yokohama-shi

-Designation and recognition as historic buildings and cultural properties: Tangible Cultural Properties designated by Yokohama City
+Designation and certification as historical buildings and cultural properties: Tangible Cultural Properties designated by Yokohama City

-The Okurayama Memorial Hall in Yokohama was built in 1932 by Kunihiko Okura, president of Okura Paper Store, as the main building of the Okura Plastic Culture Research Institute.
-The design is the architect Uheiji Nagano.
+The Okurayama Memorial Hall in Yokohama was built in 1932 by Kunihiko Okura, President of Okura Paper Store, as the main building of the Okura Paper Store, was constructed in 1932.
+The design is designed by architect Uheiji Nagano.

-It is a building with a unique style beauty that combines east and west cultures, incorporating Oriental designs into the pre-Herenic (now Creta Mycenae) style before ancient Greek (now Creta Mycenae) style before ancient Greek (now Creta Mycenae) style.
+It is a building with a unique style beauty that fuses East-West culture, incorporating Oriental designs into the pre-Helenic (now Creta Mycenae) style before the ancient Greek (now Creta Mycenae) style, which is a rare architectural style in the world.

-It can be used for activities in halls and assembly rooms, as well as for filming movies and television.
+It can be used for activities in halls and assembly rooms, as well as films and television shooting.

-Please see the facility's website for information on how to use the facility and the opening days.
+Please see the facility's website for information on how to use the facilities and opening days.

-・Yokohama City Okurayama Memorial Hall homepage (outside site)
+・Yokohama City Okurayama Memorial Hall website (outside site)

 Kohoku Ward Ward Administration Promotion Division Planning and Adjustment Section